Memorable moments at Texas Motor Speedway

 Nov.
 8, 2015: Brad Keselowski dominated the race from the start -- but not to the finish -- and Jimmie Johnson's late-race pass stopped Keselowski from a win that would have advanced him to the Championship 4.
 Keselowski, the pole winner, led 312 of 334 laps, but Johnson applied enough pressure to pass the No. 2 Ford and lead the final four laps to the checkered flag.
-It was Johnson's third straight win at Texas and fifth in the last seven races there.
+It was Johnson's third straight win at Texas and fifth in a seven-race span there.

 13 of 20